Signal-to-noise ratio in dual-gated silicon nanoribbon field-effect sensors

 \keywords{Suggested keywords}

-During the past decade, there has been a growing interest in applying the concept of an ion-sensitive field effect transistor (ISFET)~\cite{Bergveld70,Bergveld03} to nano\-scale devices.
-It has been shown that carbon nano\-tube (CNT)~\cite{Tans98,Kong00,Collins00,Krueger01}, graphene~\cite{Ang08,Ohno09,Cheng10}, and nano\-wire (NW) FETs~\cite{Duan01,Cui01,Stern07} are especially promising for sensing applications.
+During the past decade, there has been a growing interest in applying the concept of an ion-sensitive field effect transistor~\cite{Bergveld70,Bergveld03} to nano\-scale devices.
+It has been shown that carbon nano\-tube,\cite{Tans98,Kong00,Collins00,Krueger01} graphene,\cite{Ang08,Ohno09,Cheng10} nano\-wire,\cite{Duan01,Cui01,Stern07} and nano\-ribbon (NR) FETs~\cite{Nikolaides04,Elfstroem08} are especially promising for sensing applications.
 Compared to conventional FETs, nano\-scaled devices provide a larger surface-to-volume ratio.
-This results in a high sensitivity of the overall FET channel conductance to changes in the surface potential caused by the adsorption of molecules~\cite{Elfstrom07}.
-In order to reach the detection limit, intense attempts have recently been made to understand the factors determining the signal-to-noise ratio (SNR)~\cite{Heller09,Gao10,Cheng10,Rajan10}.
-Studies on CNT FETs~\cite{Heller09} and on NW~\cite{Gao10} showed that the SNR increases in the subthreshold regime, which is therefore the preferred regime for high sensitivity.
+This results in a high sensitivity of the overall FET channel conductance to changes in the surface potential caused by the adsorption of molecules.\cite{Elfstrom07} In order to reach the detection limit, intense attempts have recently been made to understand the factors determining the signal-to-noise ratio (SNR).\cite{Heller09,Gao10,Cheng10,Rajan10} Studies on carbon nano\-tube FETs~\cite{Heller09} and on nano\-wire FETs~\cite{Gao10} showed that the SNR increases in the subthreshold regime, which is therefore the preferred regime for high sensitivity.
 However, a more detailed understanding of the noise properties is needed to optimize the SNR across the full operating range of the FET.